Stremio/stremio-addons/README.md

 ## What are Stremio add-ons?

-**Stremio add-ons extend Stremio with streamable content.**
+**Stremio add-ons extend Stremio with video content.**

-Unlike regular software plugins, Stremio add-ons **do not run inside Stremio**, but instead are **server-side and accessed over network**.
+Unlike regular software plugins, Stremio add-ons **do not run inside Stremio client app**, but instead are **server-side and accessed over network**.
 You can think of it as **RSS on steroids**.
-Multiple add-ons can be activated, providing you more content, without any installation or security risks.
+Multiple add-ons can be installed, providing you more content, without any installation or security risks.

 ## Documentation